spessasus/SpessaSynth/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Version
-*Version of the app is specified in the top right corner while package's version is specified in the `package.json` file *
+*Version of the app is specified in the top right corner while package's version is specified in the `package.json` file.*

 ### Description
 *Provide a clear and concise description of what the bug is.*